ADHD and Time

 Research suggests that those with ADHD struggle with time blindness.
-It creates some of the most severe disruption in their lives.
+It creates some of the most severe disruptions in their lives.

 Adhd creates nearsightedness or blindness to time.
-Sometimes this is referred to as “now, not now.”
+Sometimes, this is referred to as “now, not now.”
+This means paying attention only to what’s now or right in front of you but having trouble planning for the future.

 It prevents you from planning your day and organizing your life in a way that can help you reach goals.
 It may seem like you are living from one crisis to the next because events don’t seem urgent until they are right upon you.

-If you suffer from time blindness, it’s important to understand it’s not your fault.
+If you suffer from time blindness, it’s essential to understand it’s not your fault.

-In some ways, it can be an asset, as you can be deeply present and hyperfocus.
+It can be an asset in some ways, as you can be deeply present and hyperfocus.
 These qualities may help you get things done in a crunch and develop your passion and creativity.
 It’s essential, when possible to harness and capitalize on this skill.

 However, you likely also need to develop skills to compensate for your time blindness.
 Never fear; many women with ADHD become good at time management because they work hard to create external systems to help themselves.